fenggeHu/indicator/src/main/java/indicator/trend_indicators.md

 #### Balance of Power (BOP)

 The [BalanceOfPower](https://pkg.go.dev/github.com/cinar/indicator#BalanceOfPower) function calculates the strength of buying and selling pressure.
-Positive value indicates an upward trend, and negative value indicates a downward trend.
+Positive value indicates an upward trendEnum, and negative value indicates a downward trendEnum.
 Zero indicates a balance between the two.

 ```
 BOP = (Closing - Opening) / (High - Low)